Deriving a GENERIC system from a Hamiltonian system: Introduction

 \subsubsection{Acknowledgements}

 The authors wish to thank No\'e Corneille, Greg Pavliotis, Artur Stephan, and the `Wednesday morning session' at Eindhoven University of Techology for valuable input during the preparation of this manuscript.
+The research of A.M. has been partially funded by Deutsche Forschungsgemeinschaft (DFG) through grant CRC 1114 ``Scaling Cascades in Complex Systems'' (project no.\ 235221301), Subproject C05 Effective Models for Materials and Interfaces with Multiple Scales.